Redawt/f4-frost-guide/compatability.md

 #### Not sure if a mod is compatible with FROST or not?
 Ask your question on our [FROST Discord Server](https://discord.com/invite/BaKsm7Fn4A)!

+## What item sorting mods should I use together with FROST?
+You can use a sorting mod of your choice, as long as it has an xEdit script that dynamically tags items specifically for your load order.
+Do not use premade plugins that add tags to items!
+Premade plugins are often outdated and revert items to an outdated version of themselves.
+I recommend to use [Complex Sorter](https://www.nexusmods.com/fallout4/mods/48826).

 ## How can I figure out if a mod is compatible with FROST?

 FROST changes is a complete overhaul of the game, so many mods have compatability issues with FROST.